thimc/9intro/README.md

 In some instances the reader is told to write a program.
 These programs are prefixed with "solution" along with the chapter.

-I must warn you, the reader, that some of the questions are perhaps a bit vaguely phrased so I've answered them as best as I could.

 ## License
 Unknown